3 Reasons Your Business is Better with Treasury Management Services (TMS)

 I’ve been in banking for more than 40 years now.
 Nearly all that time has been spent within the Treasury Management Services (TMS) department.

-It’s unique for a bank our size to have a Treasury Management Services department in house.
-It’s extremely odd for our department to be as well-staffed and experienced as we are.
-But that’s what happens when you build a business around your target customers’ needs—and trust me, all businesses need treasury management of some kind.
+It’s unique for a bank our size to have a TMS department in house.
+It’s extremely odd that our department is as well-staffed and experienced as we are.
+But that’s what happens when you build a business around small business needs—and trust me, all businesses need treasury management of some kind.
 Here’s why:

 Automate Tedious Tasks

 Why not automate all your tedious, money-moving tasks instead?
-I help set customers up so their payroll and sub-accounts on loans get funded automatically, as soon as the cash is available.
-In Treasury Management, this is called a Zero Balance Account (ZBA) or SWEEP.
-SWEEP is a perfect acronym for the service—it puts all the money in its proper place.
-In other words, these special accounts act as your own business’s micro Treasury Management department.
+I help customers set up their payroll and sub-accounts on loans, so they get automatically funded as soon as the cash is available.
+In Treasury Management, this is called a Zero Balance Account (ZBA) or Sweep.
+Sweep is a perfect name for the service—it puts all the money in its proper place.
+In other words, these special accounts act as your business’s own mini Treasury Management department.
 They move idle funds to where they’re most useful and they reduce overdraft fees and time you’d normally spend balancing and optimizing accounts.
-You and I both know you don’t have time for that anyway.
+You and I both know you don’t have time for that.